ehsan11100/AdGuard/Configuration.md

       addresses while picking the fastest.
 Values other than positive ones are replaced with the default one, `1s`.
   - **ECS settings**
-    - `edns_client_subnet` — Enable EDNS Client Subnet option.
-If enabled, AdGuard Home will be sending ECS extension to the upstream DNS servers.
-Please note, that this will be done for clients with public IP addresses only.
+    - `edns_client_subnet` — Add EDNS Client Subnet (ECS) option to upstream requests and log the values sent by the clients in the query log.
+Please note that ECS option will be added automatically for clients with public IP addresses only.
   - **Access settings**
     - `allowed_clients` — IP addresses of allowed clients
     - `disallowed_clients` — IP addresses of clients that should be blocked